shrimple-technologies/ouch/FAQ.md

 ## Does Ouch Browser support ARM64 or 32-bit architectures?

-**No.** At first, this was a personal decision from Shrimple Technologies, but however, when actually preparing to do this, there were multiple errors, including the fact that a core dependency could not be cross-compiled.
+For ARM64 architectures, **maybe.** At first, this was a personal decision from Shrimple Technologies, but however, when actually preparing to do this, there were multiple errors, including the fact that a core dependency could not be cross-compiled.
+We are planning on trying this again soon.

+As for 32-bit architectures, **no.**